 Duke Divinity School maintains partnerships with several international church and scholastic institutions.
-Through these arrangements, faculty and students from the divinity school and the partner institutions share expertise, experiences and prayer.
 The partnership programs afford the opportunity for Duke Divinity School faculty and staff to visit, teach, serve and learn from the partner institutions, and for students, faculty and staff from the partner schools to visit Duke University.
 Duke Divinity School has partnerships with the Catholic Church in Uganda and the Methodist Church of Southern Africa and Seth Mokitimi Seminary in South Africa:

 Southern Africa’s story of racial conflict and oppression, its struggle for liberation and search for reconciliation offer significant learning opportunities for Christians of all races.
 The South African context offers Duke Divinity School an opportunity to study Christian mission history, Christian witness under oppression and in the struggle for racial justice, contextual theology and inter-faith relations.
-A comprehensive partnership between the Methodist Church of Southern African and Duke Divinity School enriches the experience of John Wesley College and Duke Divinity School students, faculty and administration.
-Also as the MCSA and Duke Divinity pool their theological resources the hope is to make impact on the Church.
+A comprehensive partnership between the Methodist Church of Southern African and Duke Divinity School enriches the experience of Seth Mokitimi Seminary and Duke Divinity School students, faculty and administration, with the hope of making an impact on the churches around the world.

-- Covenant to pray, study and service, especially through John Wesley College and Duke Divinity School.
+- a covenant to pray, study and service, especially through Seth Mokitimi Seminary and Duke Divinity School

-Dr. Emmanuel Katongole’s presence as a member of the faculty at DDS represents the first step of interaction between DDS and the Catholic Church in Uganda.
-Despite Uganda’s own challenges, it continues to be an oasis for its troubled siblings in other parts of the African Continent.
+Uganda continues to be an oasis for its troubled siblings in other parts of the African Continent, despite its own challenges.
 As a result, the church has continuously been engaged in servicing refugee populations from the Congo, Rwanda and other countries as well as addressing the impact of the AIDS pandemic.
-Dr. Katongole’s research and courses reflect this history.
 Partnership possibilities in Uganda include:

 - Academic and or ministerial exchange possibilities for Ugandan students.

-- Pilgrimage of Pain & Hope to Uganda/Rwanda during the summers of 2005 and 2007.
+- Ongoing practice of the Pilgrimage of Pain & Hope to Uganda/Rwanda, which took place in the summers of 2005 and 2007.
 Such a pilgrimage allows for participants to learn about the history of Uganda and the work of the church in the midst of this history.
-The pilgrimage is also attached to a course taught by Dr. Katongole during the previous spring which allows Divinity students to extend their learning as a result of such an experience.
-At the end of the 2-week pilgrimage, students write a paper about their reflections on the work of the church in Uganda.